dalinjun/build-tools/README.md

 Shows a list of available targets and a short explanation of their usage.
 Add a line starting with `#info:` after a make target to include it in the help.
+Adding a line starting with `#info?ENV_VARIABLE:` adds an optional help message with is only displayed when the environment variable is set.